DataBiosphere/azul/OPERATOR.rst

 * If the PR fails because of out-of-date requirements on a PR with the ``[R]`` tag the operator should rerun ``make requirements_update``, `committing the changes separately`_ with a title like ``[R] Update requirements``.
+  It is not necessary to re-request a review after doing so.

 * For integration test failures, check if the PR has the ``reindex`` tag.
 If so, running an early reindex may resolve the failure.